Matt is a New Zealand trained physiotherapist who qualified from Auckland University of Technology in 2017.

 Outside of work she spends her time baking, doing yoga, and enjoys everything crafty and creative.

-Inge qualified as a Chartered Physiotherapist in Bristol 20 years ago.
-Prior to this she did a BSc (Hons) in Physiology/ Pharmacology at King’s London University and had a career in corporate health promotion ( setting up International services for companies such as Freshfields law firm, European Commission Brussels).
-Within the field of physiotherapy she has a wealth of experience and established (and ever expanding) knowledge base.
+Inge trained as a Chartered Physiotherapist in Bristol 20 years ago, with previous BSc Hon Physiology/ Pharmacology at King’s London University and career in corporate health promotion ( setting up International services for companies such as Freshfields law firm, European Commission Brussels) Inge has vast experience.

 Her assessment is thorough in order to identify the origin of your pain.
-She will explain it to you in a way you understand, deliver effective treatment She designs short, effective bespoke exercise programmes and corrects maladaptive movement that may predispose you to injury in the future, through use of manual therapy and a plethora of soft tissue release techniques.
-Her approach, if something is injured, is not to put a ceiling on performance but to use biomechanical understanding to show you how the non-injured body/mind can support the part that needs to heal whilst maintaining optimal performance and minimal pain.
+She will explain it to you in a way you understand, deliver effective treatment (mobilisation, sports taping, ultrasound to accelerate tissue healing, trained in acupuncture but does not use needles here only acupressure).
+She designs short, effective bespoke exercise programmes and corrects maladaptive movement that may predispose you to injury in the future.
+Her approach if something is injured is not to put a ceiling on performance but to use biomechanical understanding to show you how the non-injured body/mind can support the part that needs to heal whilst maintaining optimal performance and minimal pain.

 Having worked in London teaching hospitals such as the Royal Free (responsible for complex condition management services working alongside neck/back/hip/knee specialist clinics) as well as her previous role as Clinical lead in a Westminster private physiotherapy practice working closely with Harley Street consultants, she is in a good position to help steer you through the labyrinth of health care and coordinate with other professionals.
-With over 30% of patients attending medical consultations in primary care, reported as “medically unexplained “ she has set up innovative graded therapy services in teams with immunologists and rheumatologists.
+With over 30% of GP appointments reported as “medically unexplained, she has set up innovative graded therapy services in teams with immunologists and rheumatologists.
 These services have been involved in global research trials with a track record of effective treatment for chronic fatigue/fibromyalgia/burnout.